Bratsberg Line

-The Bratsberg Line (Bratsbergbanen) is a 74 km railway line between Eidanger and Notodden in Vestfold og Telemark county, Norway.
+The Bratsberg Line (Bratsbergbanen) is a 74 km railway line between Eidanger and Notodden in Telemark county, Norway.
 It opened in 1917, connecting the Tinnos Line, the Sørland Line and the Vestfold Line; allowing Norsk Hydro to transport fertilizer from their plant at Rjukan to the port in Skien.
 Since 1991 only passenger trains are operated, using Class 69 stock by Vy.